 Do you have an upcoming surgery with us?
 One of the most frequently asked questions is, “what can I eat afterwards?”.
 We have made a quick list of suggestions and rules to follow.
 You will be sent home with a packet of these instructions on the day of surgery that an assistant will explain in detail.

 1. Avoid the 3 S’s.
 No sucking, swishing, or spitting.
 To avoid a dry socket, the blood clot that forms in the wound following the surgery needs to stay in place.
-Vigorous suction, swishing or spitting during the day of surgery can cause the blood clot to dislodge leaving the socket dry.
+Vigorous suction, swishing or spitting during the few days following surgery can cause the blood clot to dislodge leaving the socket dry.
 This causes a more intense pain while healing.
-Make sure to avoid straws, water bottles you have to suck on, cigarettes, & e-cigarettes.
+Make sure to avoid straws, smoking/vaping & e-cigarettes.

-3. Enjoy the following foods: applesauce, pudding, jello, yogurt, popsicles, ice-cream, smoothies, milkshakes, Ensure, Carnation Instant Breakfast, cooked vegetables, cooked pasta, shredded meats & soft breads.
+3. Enjoy the following foods: applesauce, pudding, jello, yogurt, popsicles, ice-cream, smoothies, milkshakes/protein shakes, cooked vegetables, cooked pasta, shredded meats & soft breads.

 4. Avoid Alcoholic beverages for 3 days.
-The alcohol can dissolve the blood clot causing a dry socket, and depending on the Rx pain medication prescribed, it may be un safe to consume alcohol while on that medication.
+The alcohol can dissolve the blood clot causing a dry socket, and if prescribed narcotic pain medication such as vicodin or percoset, it is un safe to consume alcohol.

 5. Enjoy the following beverages: water, fruit juice, milk, & sports drinks.
 Coffee and tea are ok as long as they are not too hot.
-Carbonated beverages are permitted as well but remember no straws with fountain drinks.
+Carbonated beverages are permitted as well but remember to avoid straws.